RonaldoSetzer/codewithbeer.com/posts/2020-07-20-hello-world.md

 Probably something about technology.
 I mean, I'm a developer and we are always learning something, a new framework, a programming language, a new stack, a new context, a new paradigm, and you feel so excited that your first impulse is to share everything that you are learning, like me, or I will just seize the place to fulfill my necessity to share ideas, thoughts, projects, the evolution of a hobby, or just write about random things.

-To an intro post, I'm impressed, I wrote more than I expect, of course, it was just the beginning, I promise that the next post the content is gonne be more interesting.
+To an intro post, I'm impressed, I wrote more than I expect, of course, it was just the beginning, I promise that the next post the content is gonna be more interesting.
 Please, have a seat and enjoy the blog.
 Code without moderation.
 If you drink, don't drive or deploy to production.
 Wish me luck! ^^